Apr 15,2022 PM 17:16

 Beyond suiting your individual needs, there are a few other things you'll want to consider before choosing your tablet.
 One of the more important qualities of any tablet is whether it is compatible with your operating system.

-Whether you want to use your tablet with a computer, laptop or smart phone, you need to be sure that the tablet you buy is compatible with your system.
+Whether you want to use your tablet with a computer, laptop or Android smartphones, you need to be sure that the tablet you buy is compatible with your system.

-You want to make sure that any tablet you choose includes your system version, Windows, Mac, Android or Linux, so that you will be able to use the tablet with your computer, laptop or smart phone.
+You want to make sure that any tablet you choose includes your system version, Windows, Mac, chrome OS, Android or Linux / ubuntu, so that you will be able to use the tablet with your computer, laptop or smart phone.

 You'll also want to make sure that it's compatible with your drawing or animation software.
 Again, most tablets are designed to work with major names like Corel Draw / Painter , Clip Studio Paint, Photoshop, Paint Tool SAI and others, but it's always a good idea to check.